Skip to content

 ├─ 0.6: Detect refactoring mode

-Phase 1: Research (STANDARD/COMPLEX only)
+Phase 1: Research (if needs_research)

 ├─ 1.1: Research strategy planning